-Mental Health First Aid is an 8-hour course that teaches you how to help someone who is developing a mental health problem or experiencing a mental health crisis.
+Mental Health First Aid is a course that teaches you how to help someone who is developing a mental health problem or experiencing a mental health crisis.
 The training helps you identify, understand, and respond to signs of mental illnesses and substance use disorders.
 Learn more.

 Mental Health First Aid Act